DaDanielL/Twitter_DataMiner/README.md

 Getting Started:
 1. [Install Python](https://www.python.org/downloads/)
 2. [Install Git](https://git-scm.com/downloads)
-3. Copy the link of the repository under the Code button
+3. Copy the link of the repository under the Code button from the Github repository.
 4. Create a folder to store the files
 5. Single-click the address bar of the folder in file explorer and type 'cmd' to access the command prompt
 6. Clone the repository by typing in ```git clone [insert the repository link you copied]```